Help! I'm a Teenage Outlaw: Synopsis

 The year is 1643, a time of civil war in England and Wales.

 In Hampshire, when twelve-year-old Tom York inherits the family business, he discovers that his mother was the wild and daring highwayman Swiftnick, a title which now passes to Tom, but the last thing Tom needs is a dangerous and poorly paid after school job.

 Tom loves the fame and glory that comes with the title Swiftnick, but his vanity is coupled with an overblown sense of his ability as a highwayman: his vanity and overconfidence regularly land him and his gang in trouble.
 If things get a little too dangerous, Tom isn't above taking a non confrontational approach to hold-ups; he is quite prepared to lie, cheat, charm, trick, scam and beg.

-The Swifnick Gang (Tom, Moses and Deedee) face a different problems and they have to solve them in the most bizarre ways.
+The Swiftnick Gang (Tom, Moses and Deedee) face a different problems and they have to solve them in the most bizarre ways.

 They set out their adventures together, by defeating Sir John and robbing coaches.